 How to get to the Hebridean Islands

-Apart from travelling to the Isle of Skye (although you can still get to Skye via ferry) and the ‘Bridge over the Atlantic’ to Seil, you need to catch a Calmac Ferry (real name Caledonian MacBrayne) to visit the Hebridean Islands.
+Apart from travelling to the Isle of Skye (although you can still get to Skye via ferry) and the ‘Bridge over the Atlantic’ to the tiny islands of Seil, you need to catch a Calmac Ferry (real name Caledonian MacBrayne) to visit the Hebridean Islands.

 Calmac ferries run from all across the west coast rather from one main ferry port.
 You can sail from Oban (to Mull, Coll, Barra, Islay) Mallaig (for Skye, the Summer Isles, South Uist) Uig on Skye (North Uist and Harris) and smaller harbours at Kennacraig (Islay) and Ullapool (for Lewis).
 Check out their map of the Scottish ferry routes.